Policy for Safeguarding

 We take full responsibility for the children’s safety and wellbeing while they’re in school and know that good communication is essential if we are to carry that responsibility out thoroughly.
 Building good, respectful relationships is central to everything we strive to do; we make sure the climate is one in which children feel confident that adults will listen to them and take them seriously when they speak.

 We talk to children explicitly about what they can do and the people they can go to for help if they are worried about something or in difficulty.
 We understand the importance of being approachable because we want children to share their concerns.
 We listen to them openly and calmly without judgement because we know that expressing shock or dismay could cause children to ‘shut down’.
+In the event of them making a disclosure to us, we explain the actions we will take and ask them how they feel in order to reassure them and take their feelings into account.

 Columbia Primary School is committed to being transparent and open when working with parents and carers.
 We always aim to work in partnership with families to keep children safe.
 Through workshops, newsletters and parent meetings, we help parents to understand the school’s safeguarding duty.
 This includes the need for safeguarding policies and procedures, information sharing and working with other agencies.
 Parents should also ensure that the school has at least two emergency contacts for their child.